JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 this setup will allow the created user `john` to connect to `playground` database with the chosen password and to operate on those schemas

-##### on how to configure postgres on IntelliJ / DataGrip / dbBeaver
+### /configuring_postgres_the_IDEs
 with the above we installed the database and configured it to our needs.
 Now let's leave the CLI and configure an IDE to access the dbs and schemas and start getting into the dandy stuff.

-***note that this is completely optional and you can keep using the CLI, or jump into `emacs` or `vi`or any text editor you love***
+***note that this is completely optional and you can keep using the CLI, or jump into `emacs` or `vi`or any appropriate tool you love***

 #### configuring Jetbrains family of apps
 although having a cost `intelliJ` is widely used and chances are it's your IDE too